Kotiria language: Classification

-Wanano Language Documentation Projects
+Documentation

-The first known work on the Wanano language was a grammatical outline recorded by a Salesian missionary named Antônio Giacone in 1967.
+The first known work on the Kotiria language was a grammatical outline recorded by a Salesian missionary named Antônio Giacone in 1967.
 Since then a lot of work has been conducted by Nathan and Carolyn Waltz who have worked with the SIL organization in Colombia from 1963 to 1996.
-They have published a pedagogical grammar (Waltz 1976), papers on the aspects of Wanano phonology (Waltz and Waltz 1967, Waltz 1982, Waltz 2002), a volume containing a study of Wanano kinship terms, a grammatical sketch of the language and a long interlinearized text (Waltz and Waltz 1997) and the grammatical overview of Wanano found in the Caro y Cuervo collection (Waltz and Waltz 2000).
-In 2007, Nathan Waltz published a Wanano – Spanish dictionary (Waltz 2007).
-More research has been done on the Wanano language by Dr. Kristine Stenzel who has been conducting research in the Upper Rio Negro area since 2000.
-She has published a book on the grammar of Kotiria (Wanano) that discusses the morphology and syntax of the language (Stenzel 2015).
-Along with this book she has written many articles about different aspects of the Wanano language and people (Stenzel 2005a, 2005b, 2006, 2007, 2008a, 2008b, 2008c, 2009a, 2009b, 2009c, 2010, 2012, 2014) (Stenzel 2015).
+They have published a pedagogical grammar (Waltz 1976), papers on the aspects of Kotiria phonology (Waltz and Waltz 1967, Waltz 1982, Waltz 2002), a volume containing a study of Kotiria kinship terms, a grammatical sketch of the language and a long interlinearized text (Waltz and Waltz 1997) and the grammatical overview of Kotiria found in the Caro y Cuervo collection (Waltz and Waltz 2000).
+In 2007, Nathan Waltz published a Kotiria – Spanish dictionary (Waltz 2007).
+More research has been done on the Kotiria language by Dr. Kristine Stenzel who has been conducting research in the Upper Rio Negro area since 2000.
+She has published a book on the grammar of Kotiri) that discusses the morphology and syntax of the language (Stenzel 2015).
+Along with this book she has written many articles about different aspects of the Kotiria language and people (Stenzel 2005a, 2005b, 2006, 2007, 2008a, 2008b, 2008c, 2009a, 2009b, 2009c, 2010, 2012, 2014) (Stenzel 2015).

-Wanano was described in a language documentation project funded by Programa de Documentação de Línguas e Culturas Indígenas (ProDocLin) at the Museu do Índio.
+Kotiria was described in a language documentation project funded by Programa de Documentação de Línguas e Culturas Indígenas (ProDocLin) at the Museu do Índio.
 The project was coordinated by Dr. Kristine Stenzel and was a teaching workshop of Kotiria pedagogical grammar (Saltarelli 2014).

-Dr. Kristine Stenzel has also written articles regarding anthropological aspects of the Wanano people (2010, 2013) as well in her 2004 dissertation where she discusses cultural aspects such as marriage and multilingualism.
-Anthropologist Janet Chernela has also studied the Wanano society and published a book called “The Wanano Indians of the Brazilian Amazon” which takes a deeper look into Wanano society.